Clarity, Control and Calm. Always Within Reach

 Why I Created The Pocket Method

-After more than a decade working inside executive teams, I saw the same pattern repeat again and again, regardless of company size, industry, or title.
+After more than a decade working inside executive teams, I saw the same pattern repeat regardless of company size, industry, or title.

 Leaders were not failing.